brujoand/slides.brujordet.no/Building_a_delivery_platform/javazone_2020.md

 ## When a Delivery Platform shines

 ::: notes
 - For Schibsted, the DAS just couldn't work.
-To much diversity
-- Schibsted as you might now, is made up of several news sites and marketplaces around the world.
+As you might now, Schibsted is made up of several news sites and marketplaces around the world.
+And thus there is a lot of diversity between these sites.
-- We had different languages, build tools, artifact types, deployment targets
+- We had different languages, build tools, artifact types, deployment targets and for a Delivery Platform this works just great as we'll see.
-- This is when a Delivery Platform is great, as it allows the freedom to choose the tooling you need.
-- Finn had started to feel some of this, and made additions to the DAS
-- But every addition, makes the DAS more complex and harder to maintain.
-- It's like a monolith, with ever increasing scope and eventually they moved to a Delivery Platform
+- If you keep adding new tools and support new tech stacks and deployment targets in a custom brain for delivery it will eventual become too complex and impossible to maintain.
-- So let's look at how that could be done
+- If this sounds familiar a Delivery Platform might be a good next step for your organization.
+So let's look at how that journey could be made.
 :::

 ---